hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

   - /about.html
 ---
 I am a final-year master student at Software Institute, [Nanjing University](https://www.nju.edu.cn), studying natural language processing, supervised by [Dr. Tieke He](http://hetieke.ml).
 Specially, my research focuses on text generation, such as dialogue system and question generation.
 Before at Nanjing University, I received my Bachelor's degree from [Southwest Jiaotong University](https://www.swjtu.edu.cn).
 Outside of NLP I like power lifting and watching basketball games.
-~~In 2022, I will be a Ph.D. candidate at University of Queensland, Australia, supervised by [A/Prof. Yin](https://sites.google.com/view/hongzhi-yin/home).~~
+[//]: # "Comment" (In 2022, I will be a Ph.D. candidate at University of Queensland, Australia, supervised by [A/Prof. Yin](https://sites.google.com/view/hongzhi-yin/home).)

 Education
 ======